 Rivetting!
 Who is he?

-He will be unfolded soon!
+He will be unfolded in due time!